Dave Herberger, Sr.

 Click on the button below for more information.

 The Bourbonnais Public Works Department & Bourbonnais Code Enforcement would like to remind all Bourbonnais residents of the ordinance regarding depositing leaves into the roadway, (Ordinance, Sec.
 29-12) which reads as follows:

 Sec.
 29-12.
 Deposits on streets.

 Allied Waste, a Republic Services Company, will pick up your leaves in the following containers only:

-The Village of Bourbonnais 50/50 Sidewalk Program offers owners of residential properties with an opportunity to replace defective sidewalks for up to half of the total cost of replacement.
+The Village of Bourbonnais 50/50 Sidewalk Program offers owners of residential, single-family properties with an opportunity to replace defective sidewalks for up to half of the total cost of replacement.

 If the sidewalk is determined to be eligible for replacement, a proposal for the repair will be issued to the property owner.
 The property owner may then decide whether to proceed.
 Sidewalk replacement will not be scheduled until payment via cash, check or credit card is received.

 If the sidewalk is determined to not be defective, it will not qualify for the program.

 The project will be coordinated and performed by the Village of Bourbonnais or Village-appointed representatives.